-Group 5 Languages and Media Short essay 27 August 10:00-11:30 The applicant must answer the essay question given on the examination day Oral 28 August 10:00- examination Applicants will be notified as to the time of the examination separately.
-Applicants must speak for approximately 15 minutes on their research or work at their workplace, and their future research plans after admission.
+Group 5 Languages and Media Short essay 2 March 10:00-11:30 The applicant must answer the essay question given on the examination day Oral 3 March examination Applicants will be notified as to the time of the examination.
+Applicants must speak for approximately 15 minutes on their research or work at their workplace.
 (PC projectors can be used.)
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).

-Group 6 Psychology and Philosophy Short essay 27 August 10:00-11:30 Theme to be indicated on the examination day.
-Oral 28 August 10:00examination Applicants must speak for approximately 20 minutes on their research or work at their workplace and their research plans after admission.
+Group 6 Psychology and Philosophy Short essay 2 March10:00-11:30 Theme to be indicated on the day of the examination.
+Oral 3 March 10:00examination Applicants must speak for approximately 20 minutes on their research or work at their workplace and their research plans after admission.
 (PC projectors can be used.)
-On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
+On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc; A4 size).

-Group 7 Social Sciences Short essay 27 August 10:00-13:00 elect one of the themes indicated at the time of the examination and produce a short essay.
+Group 7 Social Sciences Short essay 2 March 10:00-13:00 Select one of the themes indicated at the time of the examination and produce an essay.
 Themes will relate to proposed research areas across sociology, politics and economics.
-Oral 28 August examination Applicants will be notified of the time of the examination separately.
+Oral 3 March examination Applicants will be notified of the time of the examination separately.
 Applicants must speak for approximately 20 minutes on their research or work at their workplace.
-(PC projectors can be used.
-If you wish to use a PC projector, please contact the Educational Affairs Section beforehand.)
+(PC projectors can be used.)
 The examiners will ask questions for around 10 minutes.
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).